oconnor0/fourth-world-srd/content/80-equipment/_index.md

 ## Magic Items

+- TODO:
+  - How to make all magic items have a curse/doom?

+- Excalibur
+- Amulet of Protection
+- X

 - Belt of Alacrity. *An iridescent belt with tiny opals woven into it.*
   - While wearing this belt, the wearer gains +2 to his Agility ability score and cannot be knocked prone?
   - Can reroll failed Evasion saves?
 Advantage on Evasion saves?